 c) To advise advertisers and potential advertisers of the type of readers so that they may include goods and services in their advertisements that are of interest to them.

-The information about types of goods and services offered by subscribers is in no way linked to individual subscribers.
-It is supplied only to editorial staff and advertisers as numerical percentage data.
+Any information provided to editorial staff and/or advertisers/potential advertisers about subscriber/user interests, occupations, and the types of goods and services their company sells or buys is in no way linked to individual subscribers.
+It is supplied only in aggregate as numerical percentage data.

 Prior to beginning a subscription to any of Kenilworth’s publications, consent to receive the magazine is obtained from the subscriber through the completion of a subscription form (including signature) or through an online form on the Kenilworth website (checking off the consent box is the equivalent of a signature).

 Any additional data that is collected (i.e. payment information) is stored in a secure database with access restricted to authorized personnel only.
-At no time is subscriber information ever shared, be it person or company, outside of its original purpose, which is to complete the magazine subscription transaction and/or distribution of additional information we feel may be of interest to our readers.
+At no time is subscriber/user information ever shared, be it person or company, outside of its original purpose, which is to complete the magazine subscription transaction and/or distribution of e-newsletters and additional information we feel may be of interest to our readers, unless specifically authorized by the individual.

-Kenilworth’s collection of information is limited to that necessary for magazine subscriptions.
+Kenilworth’s collection of information is limited to that necessary for magazine subscriptions, e-newsletters and website administration.
 All data is kept in accordance with BPA audit requirements for the duration of 3 years, or until it is renewed.

-Kenilworth does not sell, rent or share its mailing list or any other collected information with outside companies other than with a bonded mailing or fulfillment house who has signed a confidentiality and non-disclosure agreement.
-This is for the sole purpose of mailing the magazine to subscribers and/or distributing additional information we feel may be of interest to our readers.
+Kenilworth does not sell, rent or share its mailing list or any other collected information with outside companies other than with a bonded mailing or fulfillment house who has signed a confidentiality and non-disclosure agreement and/or a reputable third party service bureau in the case of sending e-mails, unless you specifically authorize us to do otherwise.
+This is for the sole purpose of mailing the magazine, sending e-newsletters and/or distributing additional information we feel may be of interest to our readers.